flyinggrizzly/mobile-suits-in-the-black/content/credits-license/_index.md

 Logo created from Gundam by Simon Child from the Noun Project.

+Logo font is ["Amuro"](http://www.fontspace.com/pixel-sagas/amuro), licensed for non-commercial use.

 Favicon giant robot by sahua d from the Noun Project.